Capacity Results for the Wiretapped Oblivious Transfer: System Model

 We assume that Alice, Bob and Eve have unlimited computation power.
 Furthermore, Alice and Bob can perform random experiments independently of each other to provide the required private randomness.
 Let random variables $M$ and $N$ represent the private randomness of Alice and Bob respectively.

 \begin{Def} ($k,n$) protocol: Alice's private strings $K_0,K_1$ are $k$-bit each.
-After initializing the private randomness $M$, Alice transmits a bit $X_i$ over the noisy channel at each time instant $i=1,...,n$.
+After initializing the private randomness $M$, Alice transmits a bit $X_i$ over the noisy channel for each channel use, $i=1,...,n$.
 Before each channel transmission and after the last channel transmission, Alice and Bob send messages alternatively on the noiseless public channel.
 The messages on the public channel are functions of the user's knowledge, private randomness, the public messages, and channel inputs/outputs the user has seen.
 The cost of one access to the noisy channel is one unit.
 Let $F$ denote all messages transmitted on the noiseless public channel at the end of the ($k,n$) protocol. \end{Def}

-We also assume that Alice and Bob are honest-but-curious users, which means that they comply with the protocol but never give up to infer forbidden information by using all available information.
+We also assume that Alice and Bob are honest-but-curious users, which means that they comply with the protocol but may infer forbidden information by using available information.
 The final knowledge of the two legitimate users and the eavesdropper are

 respectively, where $M$, $N$ are the private randomness generated by Alice and Bob, respectively.
-Let $\hat{K}_C$, which is a function of $V_B$, denote Bob's estimate for the string of interest $K_C$.
+Let $\hat{K}_\Theta$, which is a function of $V_B$, denote Bob's estimate for the string of interest $K_\Theta$.

-\begin{Def} A positive rate $r$ is an achievable wiretapped OT rate with $1$-privacy for honest-but-curious users if for every sufficiently large $n$, every $\tau,\delta>0$, there exists a $(k,n)$ protocol with $\frac{k}{n} \ge r-\delta$, such that
+\begin{Def} A positive rate $R$ is an achievable wiretapped OT rate with $1$-privacy for honest-but-curious users if for every sufficiently large $n$, every $\tau,\delta>0$, there exists a $(k,n)$ protocol with $\frac{k}{n} \ge R-\delta$, such that

-\end{Def} We explain the above conditions as follows: (\ref{eqn:ach_1p_wtap_0}) means that the probability of error at Bob about the string of interest $K_C$ is negligible, (\ref{eqn:ach_1p_wtap_1}) means that Bob remains ignorant about the other message $K_{\bar{C}}$, (\ref{eqn:ach_1p_wtap_2}) mean that Alice remains ignorant about Bob's bit, i.e., $C$, and (\ref{eqn:ach_1p_wtap_3}) means that the eavesdropper Eve can learn nothing about the two strings of Alice, i.e., $(K_{0},K_{1})$, nor Bob's bit $C$.
-Note that we are only interested in 1-privacy, and as a result, the conditions (\ref{eqn:ach_1p_wtap_1})-(\ref{eqn:ach_1p_wtap_3}) imply that neither Alice or Bob colludes with Eve.
+\end{Def} We explain the above conditions as follows: (\ref{eqn:ach_1p_wtap_0}) means that the probability of error at Bob about the string of interest $K_\Theta$ is negligible, (\ref{eqn:ach_1p_wtap_1}) means that Bob remains ignorant about the other message $K_{\bar{\Theta}}$, (\ref{eqn:ach_1p_wtap_2}) means that Alice remains ignorant about Bob's bit, i.e., $\Theta$, and (\ref{eqn:ach_1p_wtap_3}) means that the eavesdropper Eve can learn nothing about the two strings of Alice, i.e., $(K_{0},K_{1})$, nor Bob's bit $\Theta$.
+Note that we are only interested in $1$-privacy, and as a result, the conditions (\ref{eqn:ach_1p_wtap_1})-(\ref{eqn:ach_1p_wtap_3}) imply that neither Alice or Bob colludes with Eve.

-The infimum of achievable wiretapped OT rate is defined as the wiretapped OT capacity with $1$-privacy, denoted as $C$.
+The supremum of achievable wiretapped OT rate is defined as the wiretapped OT capacity with $1$-privacy, denoted as $C$.